- Why become an English major?

 6. What summer opportunities are available for English majors?

 English majors regularly participate in WU’s various grant-funded summer programs.
 They work independently or collaboratively on creative projects through the Mellon-funded Learning By Creating grant.
 They also work independently on research- and interpretation-based projects supported by the Carson grant program.
-And they participate in Liberal Arts Research Collaborative (LARC) programs grants that bring together faculty and students from across the humanities.
+They participate in Liberal Arts Research Collaborative (LARC) programs grants that bring together faculty and students from across the humanities.
+And they can design internships that receive academic credit.

 7. What campus and local opportunities are there for English majors?